MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-build-specific-targets-in-solutions-by-using-msbuild-exe.md

 ---
 title: Use MSBuild.exe to build specific targets in solutions
-description: Discover how to use the MSBuild.exe command line to build specific targets of specific projects in your solutions. ms.date: 08/15/2023 ms.topic: conceptual
+description: Discover how to use the MSBuild.exe command line to build specific targets of specific projects in your solutions and get help with troubleshooting. ms.date: 08/15/2023 ms.topic: conceptual
 helpviewer_keywords: